swdotcom/music/README.md

  * It will also launch Spotify if it is not already available by checking the device Ids.
  * @param trackId (optional) If it's not supplied then the playlistId must be provided
- * @param playlistId (optional) If it's not supplied then the trackId must be provided */ launchAndPlaySpotifyTrack(trackId: string = "", playlistId: string = "")
+ * @param playlistId (optional) If it's not supplied then the trackId must be provided
+ * @param playerName (optional) SpotifyWeb or SpotifyDesktop */ launchAndPlaySpotifyTrack(trackId: string = "", playlistId: string = "", playerName: string = PlayerName.SpotifyWeb)

 /**
  * Plays a Spotify Mac Desktop track within a playlist.